Harika-SVL/Azure_Devops/notes.md

 ### Cloning the code into local system

-* Identify a folder for local repo '<local repo location path>'
+* Identify a folder for local repository '<local repo location path>'
-* Now clone using a command 'git clone <git-url>' command
+* Now clone using 'git clone <git-url>' command
 * Let's look into what are the contents using 'ls' command

 ### Make changes locally and push to the Remote

-* Add the changes in working tree and then add to staging area.
+* Add the changes in working tree and then add to staging area
 * Commit the changes and push to the remote

 ![Alt text](shots/10.PNG)

 * Adding multiple changes
-    * Files already in repo will have status of modified / deleted / renamed
+    * Files already in repository will have status of modified / deleted / renamed
     * Files newly created will have status of untracked

 ![Alt text](shots/11.PNG)

-* we can add multiple changes at once to the staging area
+* We can add multiple changes at once to the staging area
-* When we want to move the changes from staging area to local repo, it needs message, author username and email address
+* When we want to move the changes from staging area to local repository, it needs message, author username and email address

-### Get changes from remote into local when repo already exists
+### Get changes from remote into local when repository already exists

 * Use pull